KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

 # Adding to arrays

-At this point, your starting to wonder how to add items to an array.
+At this point, you're starting to wonder how to add items to an array.
 The quick answer is that you can't.
 An array is a fixed size in memory.
 If you need to grow it or add a single item to it, then you need to create a new array and copy all the values over from the old array.
 This sounds expensive and like a lot of work, however, PowerShell hides the complexity of creating the new array.

 ## Array addition